Seemavij/shanaya/README.md

 * Accessibility :

 .
-I used the Wave Accessibilitytool to check for aid accessibility testing.
+I used the Wave Accessibility tool to check for aid accessibility testing.

 .
 The page showed a couple of errors and they were for labels on the search box in the nav bar.
 I added aria labels for this but the errors stayed in the box despite disappearing on the page.